edgehog-device-manager/edgehog/README.md

 - **Docker Application Management:** Remotely deploy, start, stop, and update Docker containers on your devices.
 - **Geolocation:** Automatically geolocate devices using GPS data, nearby WiFi signals, or IP-based location services.
 - **GraphQL API:** Fully programmable platform.
 Every action available in the frontend can be performed via our GraphQL API.
+- **File Management**: Upload, download, and delete files on devices through repositories or manual operations

 Edgehog is built on top of [Astarte](https://docs.astarte-platform.org/), the Open Source IoT platform.
 It uses Astarte for secure device communication (MQTT) and data orchestration.